Statistical guarantees for denoising reflected diffusion models: Discussion

 In general, our analytical approach in DRDMs differs significantly from that in unconstrained diffusion models, as the bounded domain prevents the explicit Gaussian transition densities commonly used for error control.
 The semi-explicit nature of these densities in the reflected setting means that, rather than relying on straightforward Gaussian approximations, we implement general spectral decompositions and Sobolev-based bounds informed by the Sobolev smoothness of $p_0$.
 The score approximation here presents additional technical challenges, which we address through an innovative polynomial-time interpolation procedure that proves crucial to achieving feasible convergence rates.
-This technique introduces new and effective methods for controlling error contributions in generative models with bounded state spaces.
+This technique introduces new and effective methods for controlling error contributions in generative models with bounded state spaces { and, as outlined in the introduction, may also provide a versatile tool for statistical analysis of generalised denoising Markov models \citep{benton_shi24, ren25} beyond the scope of this paper.}

 Finally, it should be noted that our analysis does not address sampling issues, in particular those arising from simulating the backward reflected process with an estimated drift.
 While this aspect is important in practical implementations, our current focus on theoretical convergence guarantees serves to isolate and address the approximation errors inherent to the reflection-based model setup itself.
 Future studies could incorporate error analysis for sampling methodologies specific to reflected processes to extend the results presented here.